Honest answers

 When you sign into Canvas (or whichever LMS your school uses) in your browser, our plugin reads the assignment list from the page and writes those assignments directly to your Todoist, into the project you mapped that course to.
 Your device then reads from Todoist on every refresh.

-Margin doesn't run a server in the middle.
-Your task titles never pass through anything we control.
+Your task titles never pass through a Margin server.
+We do run a small sync service; it stores your account email, your plan, your device's settings, and your Todoist token (encrypted), never your tasks or calendars.
 The browser plugin signs into your Todoist account on your laptop, and the device signs into the same account on your desk.
-We're never in the middle.
+We're never in the middle of your assignment data.

 You never log into anything new on the LMS side.
 The plugin uses your existing session with your school's LMS, the same way you read it.
 We don't see your password, we don't store it, and we don't proxy it.